M-Osky/dataset_fixer/README.md

 # input files are always in Structure format as Populations (from Stacks pipeline) produces them
 Tab-separated.
 It may have one first row commented out, doesn't matter, will be ignored.

 One row with marker names (with two empty positions at the left), two rows per individual.

 One first column with individual tags, one second column with population codes and then one column per SNP, coded from 0-4 (0=missing).

 It may fail if the sample names don't include the population names in their codename:
 POP1_001; or popA002; or CoolPlace042; etc

-Some command line arguments can be used to adjust this if it doesn't fit your inputfile format
+Some command line arguments can be used to adjust this if it doesn't fit your inputfile format.

-Check the help from the dataset_fixer script and/or from the perl modules for more details
+Check the help from the dataset_fixer script and/or from the perl modules for more details.

 Example